Jaydak54/Assignment-Game/README.md

 # Hare and Tortoise virtual board game

-This is an old assignment that I completed a few years ago.
+This is an old assignment that was completed a few years ago.
 It's a simple game, essentially snakes and ladders, made in C#.